zhaiyusci/mdindex/README.md

 Consider an *N*-dimension problem.
 We write some codes with *N* level loops.

-A month later, *M*-dimension problem need to be solved.
+A month later, *M*-dimension problems need to be solved.
 All you can do is to rewrite the codes.

 To deal with this problem, I came up with this solution.
 Coordinates in such case can be stored in a vector object.
-A unnested loop then can be used if the vector itself can loop over all dimensions.
+An unnested loop then can be used if the vector itself can loop over all dimensions.

 Read more about the usage in the wiki page.